Walker Creek (Marin County, California): Ecology

 In the early 1900s, coho salmon (Oncorhynchus kisutch) were abundant in Walker Creek, but were nearly extirpated apparently due to severe erosion and siltation secondary to potato farming, overgrazing and logging operations.
+Walker Creek coho are part of the federally endangered Central California Coast coho salmon evolutionarily significant unit (ESU).
+Since the 1970s, Walker Creek has relied heavily on hatchery releases of both adult and juvenile coho to prevent local extirpation and maintain a portfolio effect of species diversity.

-In 1975 D. W. Kelley performed a comprehensive investigation of steelhead trout (Oncorhynchus mykiss) and coho salmon populations.
+In 1975 D. W. Kelley performed a comprehensive investigation of steelhead trout (Oncorhynchus mykiss) and coho salmon populations in Walker Creek.
 He found small numbers of steelhead young-of-the-year in all viable habitat areas in the watershed, but only eight coho near the confluence of Chileno and Walker Creek.
-In addition, the Soulajule Reservoir dam blocked all anadromous salmonid fish migration to Arroyo Sausal.
+In addition, the Soulajule Reservoir dam blocked all anadromous salmonid fish migration to 19.9 mi of spawning habitat in upper Arroyo Sausal.
 California Department of Fish and Game (CDFG) began planting coho salmon from Olema Creek into Walker Creek in 2003 with modest success.
 In 2008 and again in 2013 coho returned to Walker Creek, Salmon Creek and Frink Canyon.
+A study of coho smolts in 2022 and 2023 found Walker Creek natural-origin were more abundant than hatchery-origin.

 Fishing for steelhead is open only below Highway 1.

 Portions of Keyes Creek immediately downstream of the present Highway One bridge were once navigable and used to ship locally-grown potatoes by barge to San Francisco.
 The current small size of the channel at this location, more suitable for a canoe than a barge, is dramatic evidence of siltation due to erosive agricultural practices(potato farming) in the Walker Creek watershed over the past 150 years.

 Mercury was mined at several sites in the Walker Creek watershed through the 1960s and early 1970s including the Gambonini, Chileno Valley, Franciscan and Cycle mines.
 Soulajule Reservoir, built after a severe drought in 1976–1977 inundated the Franciscan and Cycle mines and a tailings pile.
 The largest mine, at the Gambonini Ranch near the confluence of Salmon Creek and mainstem Walker Creek, closed in 1970.